Data security and privacy

 Email: MASH@manchester.ac.uk

 Please include the words ‘Subject Access Request’ at the beginning of your letter or in the subject line of your email.
-When making your request, please include the following details: your name, address and postcode and the type of information you want to look at including any relevant dates.
+When making your request, please include your name, address and postcode and the type of information you want to look at including any relevant dates.
 We aim to send you a reply as soon as possible and by the latest within 30 calendar days.
 You may also be asked to provide proof of identity.

 Correction request